Give us a missed call on

 3. File regular GST returns (GSTR-1 and GSTR-3B)

-E-commerce operators must collect Tax Collected at Source (TCS) at 1% on the net value of taxable supplies made through their platform.
+E-commerce operators must collect Tax Collected at Source (TCS) at the applicable rate prescribed under GST law on the net value of taxable supplies made through their platform.

 2. Purchase invoices from registered suppliers